 You have two accounts on the application that you can use to help design your attack.
-The credentials are:
+The credentials are as follows:

-With your browser proxying traffic through Burp Suite, log in to your account, submit the "Change email" form, and intercept the resulting request.
+- With your browser proxying traffic through Burp Suite, log in to your account, submit the "Update email" form, and intercept the resulting request.

 - Make a note of the value of the CSRF token, then drop the request.

-Open a private/incognito browser window, log in to your other account, and send the change email request into Burp Repeater.
+- Open a private/incognito browser window, log in to your other account, and send the update email request into Burp Repeater.